d-bolshakov/course-managment-api/README.md

 ### DELETE /subjects/:id

 Deleting a subject.
-Available only for the users with "admin" role.
+Available only for the users with the "admin" role.

 <hr/>